 Could you please enlighten us about how much we receive if we decide to stop working at 65, or the ways we can prepare ourselves financially for retirement.

-A: The amount of NZ Super you receive has nothing to do with whether you've been in paid work or how much tax you've paid.
+The amount of NZ Super you receive has nothing to do with whether you've been in paid work or how much tax you've paid.

 This is unusual.
 While each country's government pension scheme is a bit different, the University of Auckland's Retirement Policy and Research Centre says ours is an outlier, certainly among so-called developed countries.